emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 Usually, an indexer works by extracting data from [Events](https://nomicon.io/Standards/EventsFormat), which are basically just structured log messages written during contract execution.

 [The Graph](https://thegraph.com/en/) is an alternative to building an indexer from scratch.
 This is an Indexer-as-a-Service solution, which simplifies their creation and deployment.
-Guide on how to create a Axion indexer is available [by this link](https://thegraph.com/docs/en/supported-networks/near/).
+Guide on how to create a Fermi indexer is available [by this link](https://thegraph.com/docs/en/supported-networks/near/).

 #### Automated Testing

 Automated testing of the code is one of the pillars of modern software development.
 But how do we test our dApp?

 Recall that a smart contract is a pure function, which can be easily tested using Unit Tests.
 Guide on how to write them is available [here](../../2.develop/testing/unit.md), and some examples can be found here.
-Another important kind of tests that is supported by Axion are E2E tests, they can be executed either deploying contract code to either the local network environment (more info [here](../../2.develop/testing/introduction.md)), or directly to `testnet`, more info [here](../../2.develop/testing/integration.md)).
+Another important kind of tests that is supported by Fermi are E2E tests, they can be executed either deploying contract code to either the local network environment (more info [here](../../2.develop/testing/introduction.md)), or directly to `testnet`, more info [here](../../2.develop/testing/integration.md)).

 Having both types of tests is equally important to ensure continuous quality of smart contracts, especially since contract upgrades usually aren’t easy to perform (remember, that in DAOs upgrade itself might be governed by a community vote).